The Gabo Prize for Literature in Translation & Multilingual Texts

 About the Prize

 Lunch Ticket is honored to host The Gabo Prize for Literature in Translation & Multilingual Texts.
-The Gabo Prize is funded by writers, translators, and Antioch University Los Angeles MFA Alumni Allie Marini and Jennifer McCharen, who launched the prize to support the work of peer translators.
+It was founded by writers, translators, and Antioch MFA Alumni Allie Marini and Jennifer McCharen, who launched the prize to support the work of peer translators.
+The Prize is funded by Antioch MFA in Creative Writing Program.

 Literary translation is crucial to writers of all cultures.
 Without a translator, Cervantes’s Don Quixote would never have been read by William Faulkner.
 Faulkner’s work, in turn, was translated into Spanish and influenced the work of Gabriel García Márquez, whose work has been translated into over a hundred languages, influencing authors far and wide.
 For that reason, we have named this prize to honor “Gabo”—Gabriel García Márquez—who told us: